National Experimental University of the Greater Caracas

 The National Experimental University of Greater Caracas (UNEXCAA) is a public university in Venezuela.
 It is co-supervised by the Ministry of Popular Power for University Education, Science and Technology (MPPEUCT).
 Its campus is located in the La Floresta Urbanization, Chacao Parish, Municipality Chacao, east of the geographic center of Greater Caracas.
 The university was founded on 27 February 2018.

 History

 Origins

-The National Experimental University of Greater Caracas is a joint transformation of the University College Francisco de Miranda (CUFM), the University College Professor José Lorenzo Pérez Rodríguez (CUPJLPR), and the University College of Caracas (CUC).
+The National Experimental University of Greater Caracas, arises from the leadership of the Elected Delegates for the Venezuelan Federation of University Students and President of the same, in its Act sophocratic SANDRA MORA, Federal and FVEU 2015 Foundation in the country, through the Movimiento Sofocratico and its Acting Presidency, to overcome the minimalist and limited figure of the Antiguo Colegio Universitario de Caracas, where rectors such as Lewis Lamus and Antonio Cadiz, joined the initiative dictated by the Movimiento Sofocratico; after what would be the achievement and improvement for what is today the National Experimental University of Greater Caracas, there is a nodic integration of different sets of University Colleges such as Francisco de Miranda University College (CUFM) and the University College of Caracas (CUC.

-The university's higher education center originates from managing National Training Programs (PNF), careers and Advanced Training Programs (PFA) authorized by the Office of Planning of the University Sector (OPSU), which formed the university's inaugural undergraduate academic area.
+This university higher education center is integrated according to the modernist parameters acquiring the management of National Training Programs (PNF), careers and Advanced Training Programs (PFA), authorized by the Office of Planning of the University Sector (OPSU), which became the inaugural undergraduate academic area of the university.

+On November 21, 2017, President Nicolás Maduro approved the creation of said institution, in a speech made on University Student's Day.